beercss/beercss/docs/SETTINGS.md

   --font-icon: "Material Symbols Outlined";
 }

-/* To dynamic import the icons used in page, add the suffix "Auto" */ :root {
+/* To download only the icons used in page, add the suffix "Auto" */ :root {
   --font-icon: "Material Symbols Outlined Auto";
 }